pennmem/PythonBootcamp/README.md

 ### Getting the PythonBootcamp JupyterLab notes

-Open a terminal inside JupyterLab, or by ssh, and type:
+Ssh into rhino with a terminal, and type:

     git clone 'https://github.com/pennmem/PythonBootcamp'